henry1599/Basic_Movement_2D_Platformer_Game_Unity/README.md

 3. Basic cool jump. (hold jump button for longer jump).
 4. Basic multiple jump. (multiple jump on air).
 5. Basic wall jumping. (jump when touching the wall).
+6.
+## SETTING UP THE CODE
+Place the folder "Platformer2DController" inside the "Assets" folder.

 ## HOW TO USE ?
 ### 1. Basic horizontal movement with and without flipping the object :
 Aplly the following sample code to your object to move :